Online Anxiety Support Groups

 Getty/Luis Alvarez

-Even in the absence of strong familial support or support from friends or loved ones, you can join an anxiety support group to get the reinforcement you need.
+Even in the absence of strong familial support or support from friends or loved ones, you can join anxiety support groups to get the reinforcement you need.
 There are several ways you can go about finding one where you feel comfortable, both in-person and online.
 Whether you ask for suggestions from your therapist, a local therapy clinic, a local mental health recovery chapter, or an online source.
 Online support groups give you a safe space to reach out to and connect with people who are experiencing similar mental health issues in the comfort of your own home.
 No matter in-person or online, you can join a safe community where you can be uplifted during difficult times and give yourself hope for the future.

 Finding in-person support groups